sqldef/sqldef.github.io/README.md

 You can see a demo, [here](https://sqldef.github.io/sqldef-wasm/).

 It's working mostly ok on the web, but needs some work to be useful on other platforms (it throws errors on node, for example.)

+This is basically a place to try out ideas around sqldef & wasm, as the tools mature.